Boeing announces $10 billion buyback, raises dividend

 “So although this news will probably be welcome, the impact on consensus EPS estimates may not be as positive as expected,” Stallard added in a note to clients.

+Among Dow Industrial Average companies, Boeing’s $10 billion repurchase was in line with General Electric Co (GE.N), Pfizer Inc (PFE.N), Intel Corp (INTC.O) and Goldman Sachs Group Inc (GS.N).
+But was far smaller than $40 billion for Microsoft Corp (MSFT.O) and $17 billion for Home Depot Inc (HD.N).

+But among peer companies authorizing buybacks of $10 billion or more, Home Depot is giving shareholders a much larger boost.
+It is buying back 15 percent of its outstanding shares.
+In comparison, GE’s $10 billion buyback will purchase just 4 percent of outstanding shares.

-Reporting by Alwyn Scott in Seattle and Aman Shah in Bangalore; Editing by Maju Samuel and Andre Grenon
+Reporting by Alwyn Scott in Seattle and Aman Shah in Bangalore; Editing by Maju Samuel, Andre Grenon and Stephen Coates